 - Baby is vomiting forcefully and it projects several inches away from the baby.
 Don't confuse this with normal spitting up that happens when some milk dribbles out with burping.

 - Umbilical cord has foul smelling drainage or pus around it.

 You may notice a pinkish or rust colored stain in your baby's diaper.
-This is normal.
+This is normal for the first 3 to 4 days.
 It is caused by uric acid crystals that occur when the baby's urine is concentrated and indicates that it is important to feed your baby as often as possible.
 You do not need to call your provider for this.